 Biology Assessment Exam Policy

 The assessment exam is available to students who have completed an AP course with a grade of 4 or better or an IB course with a grade of 5 or better.
 Please contact the Department of Biology Specific exam dates for the 2017-2018 academic year or for more information.

-The Department of Biology's Master of Science degree in Biology is offered with two concentrations:
+The Department of Biology's Master of Science degree in Biology is offered with three concentrations:

 - Cell and Molecular Biology (207B)